 Some evidence already suggests that unbounded degrees significantly alter the picture.
 Prior work has shown that, even on trees, the complexity of certain local problems depends explicitly on the maximum degree $\Delta$ (e.g.,~\cite{Balliu2019}), and that this dependence can lead to new asymptotic behaviors not present in the bounded-degree setting.
-In particular, by choosing $\Delta$ as a function of $n$, one can obtain deterministic complexities that do not fit into the classical bounded degree tree landscape.
+In particular, by choosing $\Delta$ as a function of $n$, one can obtain deterministic complexities that do not fit into the classical bounded-degree tree landscape.
 This indicates that allowing unbounded degrees introduces genuinely new phenomena, even without cycles.

-Unfortunately, this direction also leads to a negative result.
-Being slightly imprecise, Bousquet, Feuilloley, and Pierron~\cite{LaurentDiamCheckers} show that on unbounded-degree trees any complexity $f(n) \in O(n/\log n)$ can occur\footnote{This is a bit imprecise, please refer to \cite{LaurentDiamCheckers} for the precise statement.} for what they call \emph{generalized LCLs}.
+Unfortunately, investigating LCLs in the unbounded-degree tree setting also leads to a negative result.
+Bousquet, Feuilloley, and Pierron~\cite{LaurentDiamCheckers} show that on unbounded-degree trees any complexity $f(n) \in O(n/\log n)$ can occur\footnote{This is slightly imprecise, please refer to \cite{LaurentDiamCheckers} for the precise statement.} for what they call \emph{generalized LCLs}.

-However, the two negative results in bounded degree general graphs and unbounded degree trees differ in an important way.
-The construction for general graphs in \cite{BHKLOS18lclComplexity} yielding arbitrary complexities for bounded degree general graphs allows a meaningful interpretation, namely that we can abuse cycles to define easier versions of problems in a structured way.
+However, the two negative results in bounded-degree general graphs and unbounded-degree trees differ in an important way.
+The construction for general graphs in \cite{BHKLOS18lclComplexity} yielding arbitrary complexities for bounded-degree general graphs allows a meaningful interpretation, namely that we can abuse cycles to define easier versions of problems in a structured way.

-In contrast the result of \cite{LaurentDiamCheckers} for the unbounded degree tree setting, offers limited to no insight into \emph{why} such generalized LCLs can behave so erratically.
+In contrast the result of \cite{LaurentDiamCheckers} for the unbounded-degree tree setting, offers little to no insight into \emph{why} such generalized LCLs can behave so erratically.
 Their work is primarily geared toward locally verifying global graph properties, such as the diameter, via a framework of \emph{local checkers}.
 The corresponding LCL result is obtained through a reduction into this framework rather than through an explicit construction of LCLs.
 As a consequence, it is unclear which aspects are responsible for the collapse of structure in the complexity landscape of generalized LCLs.
-Do we only run into trouble, because we allow esoteric constructions in our generalisation, or is this a problem fundamental to the unbounded-degree setting?
+Do we only run into trouble, because we allow esoteric constructions in our generalization, or is this a problem fundamental to the unbounded-degree setting?